MichealOnyemelonu/GCP-SecurityCommandCenter-PubSub-Export/README.md

 ### Conclusion

-This task demonstrates how to set up continuous export of security findings from Google Cloud Security Command Center to Pub/Sub.
+This task demonstrates how i set up continuous export of security findings from Google Cloud Security Command Center to Pub/Sub.
 This pipeline ensures that critical security findings are immediately available for external monitoring and response.

 ### References
 - [Google Cloud Security Command Center Documentation](https://cloud.google.com/security-command-center/docs)